doorjammed/doorjammed/README.md

-I am heavy weapons guy
+I am heavy weapons guy \n
 And this is my weapon